TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 });
 ```

+Let's talk about our session config which we apply to every incoming request (by mounting it on `app`).
+Firstly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in our database (creating a "session" table if it does not already exist).
+Without this, sessions would be stored in memory by default which would not persist through any server restarts!

+Then we turn off `resave` and `saveUninitialized`.
+For every request, express-session will automatically check if a valid session cookie is attached.
+If a valid session cookie is attached then it deserializes the session data, populating `req.session` with it - we will make use of this later.
+If no valid session cookie is attached to the request, it will instead create a brand new session object in `req.session`.
+At the end of the request-response cycle, if the session object has been modified in any way, the session will be saved to the database.
+Turning off `resave` and `saveUninitialized` makes sure we don't save any unmodified session objects to the database.

-Let's talk about our `session` config, which we set for our whole app to use on every request.
-First, we set a **session secret**, which we set in our `.env` file since it's, well, a secret.
+We then set a **session secret**, which we define in our `.env` file since it's, well, a secret.
 This should be some string that's hard to guess - you can use a random key generator online for this - and is used by express-session alongside the session ID to generate a hash and sign the resulting session cookie.
 Then if an attacker tries to tamper with a session cookie, the signature would no longer match and the server can invalidate it.

-We also turn off `resave` and `saveUninitialized`, which means express-session will only save a session to our database or overwrite an existing one if it gets modified as part of the request.
-No need to save anything that hasn't been changed.

-We then pass in options for the session cookies that will be created.
-In the example, we make it inaccessible to JavaScript on the front-end and set a 2-day expiry.
-You can always use environment variables to set or conditionally set values (e.g. `httpOnly: process.env.NODE_ENV === "prod"` can allow you to access session cookies via front-end JavaScript in development but prevent it in production).
+Lastly, we pass in options for the cookies that will be created by express-session.
+In our example, we make it inaccessible to JavaScript on the front-end and set a 2-day expiry.
+You can always use environment variables to set values or even conditionally set them (e.g. `httpOnly: process.env.NODE_ENV === "prod"` can allow you to access session cookies via front-end JavaScript in development but prevent it in production).

-Lastly, we use the [connect-pg-simple](https://www.npmjs.com/package/connect-pg-simple) library to make express-session store session data in our database inside a new table.
-Without this, sessions would be stored in memory by default which would not persist through any server restarts!

 ### Creating users